michelg10/build-a-bot/3 - The Liu Idea Bar.md

 >
 > As you might've noticed, the Default selection in the Buttons block is not editable, but still has a flow handle.
 What is this Default for?
 >
-> The Default selection is **not** selectable by the user, and only serves as an **aid for you to make flows easier**.
+> The Default selection is **not** selectable by the user and only serves as an **aid for you to make flows easier**.
 Essentially, any choice that is not explicitly flowed to anything will implicitly use the flow of the Default.
 >
-> So, if you have two selections (like we do above), connect the first one to a Bubbles Text block and connect the Default to an Inputs Text block but connect the second selection to nothing, choosing the second selection will lead to the Inputs Text block being flowed to next.
+> So, if you have two selections (like we do above) and you connect the first one to a Bubbles Text block, connect the Default to an Inputs Text block, but connect the second selection to nothing, choosing the second selection will lead to the Inputs Text block being flowed to next.
 >
 > If nothing is connected to the Default and nothing is connected to the choice, selecting the choice will simply end your bot.
 >